MicrosoftDocs/cloud-adoption-framework/docs/ready/suggested-skills.md

 ---
-title: Skills readiness path during the Ready phase of a migration journey
+title: Skills readiness path during the readiness phase of a migration journey
 description: Use the Cloud Adoption Framework for Azure to learn how to build the skills necessary to complete your migration journey.
 author: BrianBlanchard
 ms.author: brblanch